 The Health and Social Care Act 2012 established Health and Wellbeing Boards as a forum where key leaders from the health and care system work together to improve the health and wellbeing of their local populations and reduce health inequalities.
 The Clinical Commissioning Group (a statutory member of the Health and Wellbeing Board) replaces the Primary Care Trust as a responsible authority on each community safety partnership.
 There are 4 health and wellbeing boards across West Mercia.
-Each Board is identifying its strategic priorities and I will seek to engage with these boards on issues such as reducing the harm caused by drugs, alcohol and violence.
+I will seek to engage with these boards on issues such as reducing the harm caused by drugs, alcohol and violence.